mzilinec/bi-att-flow/README.md

 and extract it in the root directory of the project.
 You will need to move the folders so that you have ./out/basic/...

 3. (Optional) Put additional contexts in the **./data/contexts** directory.
 Each context should be a JSON file with a "text" key that contains the context.
+If you want to turn any mess into a one line string, use [this website](https://www.textfixer.com/tools/remove-line-breaks.php) with the "Remove line breaks and paragraph breaks" option.

 ## Usage ##